gleich/fgh/README.md

 ## ❓ What is `fgh`

-As you begin contributing to an increasing amount of GitHub repositories, you'll soon realize the effort it takes to clone and organize them on your machine. `fgh` aims to solve this issue through the use of a CLI (command line application) to automate the entire lifecycle for your cloned repos, saving you time _and_ helping you scale!
+As you begin contributing to an increasing amount of GitHub repositories, you'll soon realize the effort it takes to clone and organize them on your machine. `fgh` aims to solve this issue through the use of a CLI (command line application) to automate the entire lifecycle of your cloned repos, saving you time _and_ helping you scale!

 ## 📟 Commands